ISISComputingGroup/ibex_developers_manual/Reflectometers-Beam-Height-Calc.md

 - _b: is subscript indicating the beam
 - _m: subscript indicating the movement axis

-These can be substituted and rearrranged to give the interection point at:
+These can be substituted and rearranged to give the intersection point at:

 ```
 z = 1/(tan \theta_m - tan \theta_b) * (y_b - y_m + z_m * tan \theta_m - z_b * tan \theta_b)